openshift-pipelines/pipelines-as-code/README.md

 You don't need to do anything special to get Pipelines as code working with GHE.
 Pipeline as code will automatically detects the header as set from GHE and use it  the GHE API auth url instead of the public github.

+### PR cleanups in pipelines-as-code admin namespace

+We install by default a cron that cleanups the PR generated on events in pipelines-as-code namespace.
+The crons runs every hour and by default cleanups pipelineruns over a day.
+If you would like to change the max number of days to keep you can change the key `max-keep-days` in the `pipelines-as-code` configmap.
+This configmap setting doens't affect the cleanups of the user's PR controlled by the annotations.